What is Apple Search Ads?

 - South Africa

-The data for initial 13 countries started in Oct.
-2018, and the data collected for extended 24 countries started in April of 2019.
+The data for the initial 13 countries started in Oct.
+2018, and the data collected for the extended 34 countries started after April of 2019.

 Search Ads is also available within Custom Dashboards for Top Advertisers within Ad Intelligence.
 Pull in Search Ads graphs from any Top Advertisers to view Search Ads data with any other graph or table from our platform.